Develop a NOMAD plugin¶

 step.duration = ureg.Quantity(float(row['duration [min]']), 'minutes')

-Since we installed our package in editable mode the changes will take effect as soon as we save and rerunning the nomad parse command above should now work.
+Since you installed the package in editable mode the changes will take effect as soon as you

 {